 The increase in oil and gas demand means more vehicles on the road in the Permian Basin – and a subsequent increase in car accidents.
-If you or a loved one needs legal representation after a Permian Basin traffic accident, count on Attorney Brian White.
-Our law firm has experience handling these claims and a long history of wins.
-We can help your family negotiate for fair and full compensation in Houston.
-Contact us today for a free consultation.
+If you or a loved one needs legal representation after a Permian Basin traffic accident, count on Attorney Brian White Personal Injury Lawyers.

 Permian Basin Road Condition and Accident Statistics